William Blake: Return to London

 Blake returned to London in 1804 and began to write and illustrate Jerusalem (1804–20), his most ambitious work.
-Having conceived the idea of portraying the characters in Chaucer's Canterbury Tales, Blake approached the dealer Robert Cromek, with a view to marketing an engraving.
+Having conceived the idea of portraying the characters in Geoffrey Chaucer's Canterbury Tales, Blake approached the dealer Robert Cromek, with a view to marketing an engraving.
 Knowing Blake was too eccentric to produce a popular work, Cromek promptly commissioned Blake's friend Thomas Stothard to execute the concept.
 When Blake learned he had been cheated, he broke off contact with Stothard.
 He set up an independent exhibition in his brother's haberdashery shop at 27 Broad Street in Soho.
 The exhibition was designed to market his own version of the Canterbury illustration (titled The Canterbury Pilgrims), along with other works.
 As a result, he wrote his Descriptive Catalogue (1809), which contains what Anthony Blunt called a "brilliant analysis" of Chaucer and is regularly anthologised as a classic of Chaucer criticism.
 It also contained detailed explanations of his other paintings.
 The exhibition was very poorly attended, selling none of the temperas or watercolours.
 Its only review, in The Examiner, was hostile.

 Blake's The Great Red Dragon and the Woman Clothed with Sun (1805) is one of a series of illustrations of Revelation 12.

 Also around this time (circa 1808), Blake gave vigorous expression of his views on art in an extensive series of polemical annotations to the Discourses of Sir Joshua Reynolds, denouncing the Royal Academy as a fraud and proclaiming, "To Generalize is to be an Idiot".

-In 1818, he was introduced by George Cumberland's son to a young artist named John Linnell.
+In 1818 he was introduced by George Cumberland's son to a young artist named John Linnell.
 A blue plaque commemorates Blake and Linnell at Old Wyldes' at North End, Hampstead.
 Through Linnell he met Samuel Palmer, who belonged to a group of artists who called themselves the Shoreham Ancients.
 The group shared Blake's rejection of modern trends and his belief in a spiritual and artistic New Age.
-Aged 65, Blake began work on illustrations for the Book of Job, later admired by Ruskin, who compared Blake favourably to Rembrandt, and by Vaughan Williams, who based his ballet Job: A Masque for Dancing on a selection of the illustrations.
+Aged 65, Blake began work on illustrations for the Book of Job, later admired by John Ruskin, who compared Blake favourably to Rembrandt, and by Vaughan Williams, who based his ballet Job: A Masque for Dancing on a selection of the illustrations.